McLaren P1: P1 GTR (2015-2016)

 The P1 GTR can accelerate from 0–97 km/h (60 mph) in under 2.8 seconds, and will go on to reach a limited top speed of 217 mph.
 Additionally, the P1 GTR will brake from 60 mi/h to 0 in 85 ft, and can corner at 1.54 G long with pulling a lateral acceleration of 2.5 g on the skidpad.

 In late 2015, historic racing team and McLaren F1 specialists Lanzante Motorsport started undergoing road conversions of P1 GTRs for owners who wanted to drive their cars on the road.
 Thus far, 27 P1 GTRs have been converted for road use by Lanzante.
 The road legal version of the P1 GTR has a claimed top speed of 225 mph and a 0-60 mph time of 2.4 seconds.

 To celebrate 40 years since James Hunt won the Formula 1 Driver’s Championship, McLaren designed a livery for the P1 GTR that was inspired by Hunt’s race helmet, with a black base color combined with red, yellow and blue stripes based on his Wellington College colors.
 The car was showcased at the 2016 Goodwood Festival of Speed and driven by Bruno Senna, the official McLaren P1 GTR Driver Program Mentor.

 P1 GTR-18 (2018)

-In April 2020, Lanzante Motorsport revealed that it would do six more road legal conversions of the P1 GTR.
+In April 2020, Lanzante Motorsport announced that it would do six more road legal conversions of the P1 GTR.
 This conversion uses the same Longtail bodywork found on the one-off P1 GT as well as a modified rear wing, a larger front splitter, and louvers for an increase in downforce.
 P1 GTR-18 chassis #1 (GTR chassis #11) is painted in the ‘Gulf Team Davidoff’ no. 028R livery with its wheels finished in no. 028R’s trademark orange shade.